This post may contain affiliate links. Please read my disclosure.

 Serve this dip with slices of a French baguette (fresh) or crostini (toasted), tortilla chips or scoops, or pita bread or chips.

 If you're throwing a party or need some other recipes for a game day or the Super Bowl, check out my other Appetizer Recipes.
-My Hot Garlic Air Fryer Chicken Wings would go great with this dip, as well as these Pretzel Dogs with Beer Cheese Dip.
+My Hot Garlic Air Fryer Chicken Wings would go great with this dip, as well as these Pretzel Dogs with Beer Cheese Dip or my Instant Pot Buffalo Chicken Dip.

 Let me know how you liked this recipe in the comments below!